 The Corporation entered into an asset purchase agreement (APA) in June 2021 with a third party to sell certain assets and liabilities of the Westminster Village Allentown community.
 The sale included approximately \$7,000,000 of real property, fixtures and improvements, furniture and equipment, \$2,600,000 of deferred revenue from entrance fee contracts and various other business assets and liabilities as defined in the APA all included in the sales price of \$19,500,000.
 The sale closed on October 6, 2021 and operations were transferred as part of the sale at that time.
-This resulted in a gain on the sale of \$14,772,170 during 2021 and is included in operating income in the accompanying consolidated statement of operations and changes in net assets.
+This resulted in a gain on the sale of \$14,772,170 and is included in operating income in the accompanying consolidated statement of operations and changes in net assets for the year ended December 31, 2022.